 orthostatic intolerance, venous pooling

 viii, 46 pages

 Copyright 2011 Ursula Anne Diehl

 Diehl, Ursula Anne.
-"The role of the hydrostatic indifferent point in governing splachnic blood pooling during orthostatic stress." master's thesis, University of Iowa, 2011.
+"The role of the hydrostatic indifferent point in governing splachnic blood pooling during orthostatic stress."
+MS (Master of Science) thesis, University of Iowa, 2011.